-Tower Hamlets Council’s whistleblowing policy is designed to enable anyone to raise concerns at a high level and to disclose information which they believe shows malpractice, impropriety, criminal activity, or dangers to health and safety.
+Tower Hamlets Council’s whistleblowing policy is designed to enable employees to raise concerns at a high level and to disclose information which they believe shows malpractice, impropriety, criminal activity, or dangers to health and safety.
 The whistleblowing policy is intended to cover concerns which are in the public interest and may at least initially be investigated separately but might then lead to the instigation of other procedures e.g. disciplinary.

-- encourage you to feel confident in raising serious concerns and to question and act upon such concerns;
+- encourage you to feel confident in raising serious concerns and to question and act upon such concerns

-- provide avenues for you to raise those concerns and to receive feedback on any action taken;
+- provide avenues for you to raise those concerns and to receive feedback on any action taken

 - reassure you that, as a "whistleblower", you will be protected from possible reprisals or victimisation if you have a reasonable belief that you have raised any concerns in good faith.

 Read our full whistleblowing policy and find out how a complaint is dealt with.